• Skip to primary navigation

 PASSIVE MAGNETOSTRICTIVE

-Passive magnetostrictive technology requires that the rotating shaft/spindle is made of special hard-magnetic steel alloys with a special magnetic signature.
+Passive magnetostrictive technology requires a rotating shaft/spindle made of special hard-magnetic steel alloys with a special magnetic signature.
 This “special treatment” complicates the manufacturing process.
 When measuring small torque values, the changes in the magnetic field is comparable to that of the earth’s magnetic field.
 High sensitivity requires additional magnetic shielding or complex compensation for changes in the bike’s orientation relative to the earth field.

-Peripheral irradiated magnetic fields can also severely disturb the very small and susceptible measuring signals and thus the measuring capability of the torque detection.
+Peripheral irradiated magnetic fields can also severely disturb the very small and susceptible measuring signals.
+This inhibits the measuring capability of torque detection.

 Another problem is that magnetization degenerates with time.
-This degeneration is accelerated by higher temperatures and possibly also by higher loads on the shaft/spindle.
+This degeneration accelerates by higher temperatures and possibly also by higher loads on the shaft/spindle.

 ACTIVE MAGNETOSTRICTIVE